NLeSC/python-template/{{cookiecutter.project_slug}}/README.md

 Here we provide some details about the project setup.
 Most of the choices are explained in the guide.
 Here we list what was done.
 An example can be found [here](https://github.com/multiscale/muscle3/pull/10/files).
 Most of this text can be removed once the development of the software package takes off.

-Also mention that a CITATION file (or CITATION.cff) still needs to be made.
-It only makes sense to do this, once there is something to cite (e.g., a software release with a DOI).
-To generate a CITATION.cff file given a DOI, use [doi2cff](https://github.com/citation-file-format/doi2cff).

 ### Documentation

 * Documentation should be put in the `docs` folder.
 The contents have been generated using `sphinx-quickstart` (Sphinx version 1.6.5).